rakesh-sharma-lux/Examotive_PetStore/REST-api-tests/readme.txt

-The test are created for GET, POST, PUT and DELETE requests of the pet-store application for searching, adding, updatig and deleting pet.
+The project contains tests related to GET, POST, PUT and DELETE requests of the pet-store application for searching, adding, updating and deleting pet.

 Import the project and run the collection.